basis-robotics/basis-website/_posts/2024-09-02-determinism.md

 ### Problem 1 - missing data, nondeterminism.

-Rerunning this a few times, we see Problem #1 - we sometimes miss the first message of the test, and get an output like:
+Rerunning this a few times, we see Problem #1 - we sometimes miss the first message of the test, and get an output:
 ```cpp
 [125002.147061284] [/simple_sub] [info] OnChatter: Hello, world!
 125002.147061284
 ```